Lei Feng: Contemporary cultural importance

-5 March has become the official "Learn from Lei Feng Day" (学雷锋日 (Xué Léi Fēng Rì)).
+The 5th of March has become the official "Learn from Lei Feng Day" (学雷锋日 (Xué Léi Fēng Rì)).
 This day involves various community and school events where people go to clean up parks, schools, and other community locations.
 Local news on that day usually has footage from these events.

 Lei Feng is especially honoured in Changsha, Hunan, and in Fushun, Liaoning.
 The Lei Feng Memorial Hall (in his birthplace, now named for him, Leifeng) and Lei Feng statue are located in Changsha.
 The local hospital carries his name.
 There is also a Lei Feng Memorial Hall, with a museum, in Fushun.
 Lei Feng's military unit was based in Fushun, where he died.
 His tomb is located on the memorial grounds.
 To commemorate Lei Feng, the city of Fushun named several landmarks in honor of him.
 There is a Lei Feng Road, a Lei Feng Elementary School, a Lei Feng Middle School and a Leifeng bank office.

 There is a common misconception that Lei Feng was well known in the US and honored at West Point.
 The myth has been traced to a 1981 April Fool's Day article that Xinhua News Agency reporter Li Zhurun mistook for a real article.
 Li issued a retraction in 2015.